kimdahee0815/hackthemoon/content/index.md

     ```dataview
 	LIST
 	FROM "content"
-	WHERE contains(tags, "english") and file.name != "english-podcast" and !contains(tags, "overview") and !contains(tags, "report")
+	WHERE contains(tags, "english") and file.name != "english-podcast" and !contains(tags, "overview") and !contains(tags, "report") and !contains(file.folder, "Utilities")
 	SORT date DESC
 	LIMIT 10
 	```